evmcnb/quartz/content/Pearls/Developmental Milestones.md

 There are certain red flags for things that would suggest there is a problem:
 - Lost developmental milestones
+- Persisting primitive reflexes
 - Not holding an object by 6 months
 - Not sitting unsupported by 9 months
 - Not standing independently by 12–15 months
-- Not walking by 15 months in girls or 18 months in boys
+- Not walking by 15 months in girls or 18 months in boys ([[Full/Cerebral Palsy|Cerebral Palsy]], [[Pearls/Muscular dystrophy|Duchennes muscular dystrophy]], or could be normal with bottom shuffling)
 - Not running by 2 years
 - No words by 18 months
 - No interest in others by 12 months